 Through continued liaison with the French plant protection authorities and monitoring of suitable weather conditions, the system monitoring risk periods in Jersey from Colorado Beetle continues to operate well.

-Where can I get my plants checked for disease?
+Where to get plants checked for disease

 The laboratory at Howard Davis Farm in Trinity provides specialist diagnosis of plant pests and diseases for the general public.
 Private garden queries will incur a charge of £25 unless there is a public health or statutory issue.